lvnb04/aws-serverless-price-tracker/README.md

 * **User Authentication:** Use **AWS Cognito** to add user sign-up and login.
 This would involve updating the API Gateway to use a Cognito Authorizer and adding a `UserID` as a primary or sort key in DynamoDB to secure user data.
 * **Price History Dashboard:** Modify the `scrapePrice` Lambda to *append* the new price to a list in DynamoDB instead of just overwriting it.
 A new `GET /products/{id}` API route could fetch this history, which a frontend (using Chart.js) could then display as a graph.
 * **ML Price Prediction:** Once price history is being collected, this time-series data could be fed into **Amazon SageMaker**.
-A simple model (like ARIMA or Prophet) could be trained and exposed via a new Lambda function to predict if a price is likely to drop further.
+A time series model (like ARIMA or Prophet) could be trained and exposed via a new Lambda function to predict if a price is likely to drop further.
 * **CI/CD Pipeline:** Create a **GitHub Actions** workflow (`.github/workflows/deploy.yml`) that automatically lints, tests, and runs `cdk deploy --require-approval never` on every push to the `main` branch, creating a fully automated deployment pipeline.

 ---